coding-for-reproducible-research/intro-unix-shell/_episodes/xx_wrapup.md

 ---
 layout: page
 title: Wrap up
-order: 10
+order: 9
-session: 2
-length: 10
 toc: true
 ---

 ## Acknowledgements

 This workshop, and the others in the series, were put together by the Research Software Engineering Group supported by a team of volunteers.
-It has been adapted/influenced by **XXX**.
+It has been adapted/influenced by Carpentries lessons.
 This is as part of an ongoing initiative to provide training for staff and students to expand their skill sets and position themselves to confidently perform the informatics elements of their research projects in an efficient and reproducible way.

 We are grateful to the workshop leaders and helpers for supporting the delivery.